flaskcwg/flaskcwg.github.io/data/blog/main/how-sync-translations.md

 Switched to a new branch 'update-docs'
 ```

-And deleting the current English documentation `.rst` files in the translation repository (this step is necessary to ensure we don't keep old files that may have been removed in the English version):
+Then, delete the current English documentation .rst files in the translation repository (this step is necessary to ensure we don't keep old files that may have been removed in the English version):

 ```shell
 $ rm -r ./docs/*.rst
 ```

-The Flask CWG in discussion with the Flask project maintainers has decided to keep the translations synchronized with the documentation of the latest released version of Flask.
-To find the last version of the English documentation, locate the latest release tag:
+In discussion with the Flask project maintainers, the Flask CWG has decided to keep the translations synchronized with the documentation of the latest released version of Flask.
+To find the most recent version of the English documentation, locate the latest release tag:

 ```shell
 $ git tag --sort=-taggerdate | head -n 1